davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

     - `toString` - Inputs nothing, and returns a String that summarizes the state of the stomach.
 This method does not print to the screen!
 In other words, you need to define a local `String` variable that is assigned something like `"Ingested: X, digested: Y"`, where `X` and `Y` refer to those respective field values.

+  - It would be nice to know how "efficiently" our stomach is working.
+On average, how much are we digesting every time the `digest()` method is called?
+This might be a useful piece of information to know.
+(E.g., if we’re digesting a very small amount on average then we might have a blockage in our stomach that needs to be examined.)

+  Add the following method to your Stomach class: `public double getAverageAmountDigested()`.
+This method should return the average amount of food that has been digested.
+For example, if 10 units of food was digested the first time we called `digest()` and 4 units of food the second time we called `digest()`, then on average, we are digesting 7 units of food.

   - **Defensive Programming:** Our Stomach is not very robust to erroneous inputs.
 For instance, Try creating a new Stomach with a negative amount of food in it.
 It lets you!
 Now try ingesting a negative amount of food.
-It let's you!
+It lets you!
 You need to fix these problems next.

     Use an if-then-else statement to alert the user that they've entered an invalid input, and ignore further actions on the stomach's state.
+For fixing your constructor, it is appropriate to just let Java create an empty stomach.

   - **The Test Code:** Here's some code to test your Stomach class.
 You can type the following into Blue's codepad.
 Ask one of us if you don't remember where this is.
 If your class is bug-free, your output (below the Test code) should look similar to mine.